Kent Bottenfield: Career

-Bottenfield was drafted by the Montreal Expos in the fourth round (96th overall) of the 1986 MLB Draft.
+Bottenfield was drafted by the Montreal Expos in the fourth round (96th overall) of the 1986 MLB draft.

 Bottenfield's best season came in 1999 with the Cardinals, when he posted an 18–7 record with a 3.97 ERA.
 Bottenfield played in the MLB All-Star Game that year and allowed two earned runs on one hit and one walk.
 He faced seven batters in his inning while throwing 30 pitches.
-Bottenfield struck out Iván Rodríguez and Derek Jeter in the appearance.
+Bottenfield struck out Iván Rodríguez and Derek Jeter in the appearance, however he took the loss on behalf of starter Curt Schilling.
 The following season, he was traded along with Adam Kennedy to the Angels for Jim Edmonds.
 During the 2000 season, the Angels traded Bottenfield to the Phillies for Ron Gant.
 He finished the season with an 8–10 record and a 5.40 ERA for the Angels and Phillies.
 In the offseason, he signed with the Astros as a free agent for the 2001 season but did not appear in the major leagues following this season.